 In our longer letter, which is available here (and at right), we will address the following topics as a counter to what was presented in their biased view:

 Seniority: A most misunderstood concept and one that needs to be explained so as to understand how absurd the School Committee’s rhetoric has become.
 For everyone that makes their position on teachers being irremovable, that is certainly not the case.
 Teachers are at the mercy of administration for their first three years.
 After that, they achieve tenure and are entitled to due process.
 To suggest that teachers hold the power at this point is ludicrous.
 If administration is doing their job, there is very little the union can do to protect a teacher.
 We guard the process, not the teacher.
 The process is there to protect the individual from personal agendas and grudges that may have nothing to do with teaching.
 We would no sooner condemn the rules protecting teachers than we would the Bill of Rights.
 If seniority is eliminated, then good teachers are susceptible to the whims or political agendas of non-educators and could mean that anyone is at risk--from a truly ineffective teacher to a “teacher of the year.”
-By the way, the last two "teachers of the year" have resigned this school year.
+By the way, the last two "" have this school year.

 Funding: There has been much discussion regarding funding without consideration that the town chose to underfund the schools.
 How disingenuous is it to complain about lack of funds when it was a conscious choice to underfund the schools.
 One of the most frustrating of comments, “there is just no money,” became even more absurd when the audit, which was delayed for three months (with multiple ultimatums to resolve or else), came out with more than a million dollars in undesignated funding.